oefe/ftpsync/README.md

 Your GitHub Actions workflow should now deploy your site automatically.

-THhe first deployment may take a while, as `ftpsync` has to upload the entire site.
-Futhre deployments should be much faster, as `ftpsync` will upload only new and changed files.
+The first deployment may take a while, as `ftpsync` has to upload the entire site.
+Future deployments should be much faster, as `ftpsync` will upload only new and changed files.

 ### Example workflow